eviallet/Drone_Transmitter/README.md

 * Real time plotting of speed and ping

 # TODO
-* PID or other kind of corrector when the drone will take off -> embedded sensors (infrared sonar for altitude, gyroscope for roll/pitch/yaw)
+* Infrared sonar for altitude